openforis/collect-earth-online-doc/docs/source/institution/imagery.rst

-Built-in & adding imagery sources
+Built-in & custom imagery sources
 =================================

 There are two main ways to add background, or basemap imagery to your Institution for use in your Projects.
 First, CEO includes a handful of built-in imagery options, including imagery from MapBox, Planet NICFI Public, and Sentinel.
 Second, CEO allows users to connect their own imagery from many different sources, including Google Earth Engine, Bing Maps, XYZ tiles, WMS and more.